Have you recently started a business for your blog?

 As you start to email more and build up your domain trust over the course of a few weeks, you should see more of your emails move out of Promotions and into Gmail’s Inbox.

-That’s what happened to me and now, with the use of my custom email template and authenticated sending domain (all explained in the course), my emails go to the Inbox more often than not.
+That’s what happened to me and now, with the use of my custom email template and authenticated sending domain, my emails go to the Inbox more often than not.

 Single Optin vs. Double Optin